Richard Huggett (actor): Career

 Huggett appeared in Home and Away in 1989.
-He came to prominence as villain Sonny Bennett in E Street.
-The soap's creator Forrest Redlich cast Huggett after spotting him in a production of A Midsummer Night's Dream.
+Followed by a 50-word guest role in an early episode of E Street.
+The soap's creator Forrest Redlich spotted Huggett in a production of A Midsummer Night's Dream, and later cast him in the main role of villain Sonny Bennett.
 Sonny was introduced as the "bad seed" brother of Lisa Bennett (played by Alyssa-Jane Cook) at a time when the storylines were becoming darker in order to keep the show's male audience interested.
 Sonny had been to prison for robbery, took drugs, and tried to kill Constable Max Simmons (Bruce Samazan).
 In his final months, Sonny killed four main characters and then himself, which was a critical and ratings success for E Street.
 For his performance as Sonny, Huggett won the Logie Award for Most Popular New Talent in 1991.
 He also received a nomination for the Logie Award for Most Popular Actor in Australia.

 Following his departure from E Street, Huggett joined the cast of Neighbours as Glen Donnelly, the illegitimate son of Jim Robinson (Alan Dale).
 Huggett had to relocate from Sydney to Melbourne for the role, which negatively impacted his personal life.
 He was branded the show's new "heart-throb" by the press.
 During his time in the show, Glen had an incestuous relationship with his half-sister Lucy Robinson (Melissa Bell).
 Scenes featuring the pair together was edited for broadcast by the BBC in the UK.
 In September 1991, Chrissie Camp of TV Week confirmed that Huggett had decided to quit Neighbours and not renew his one-year contract, which ran out in November.
 Huggett stated that a year was enough and, while he enjoyed playing Glen, he wanted more demanding roles.
 He would later say that he was bored in the role, which he felt was going nowhere.

 While he was appearing in Neighbours, Huggett made a guest appearance in an episode of Col'n Carpenter.
 Huggett later admitted that he was not comfortable with the level of fame he received from his two biggest roles.
 The day after he finished up on Neighbours, Huggett and his long-term partner Myriam Loda left Australia for Europe and the Middle East.
 Upon returning home, Huggett struggled to find acting work and they went to the UK.
 He appeared in various theatre productions in England, including Anzacs Over England at the Swan Theatre, and the pantomime Sleeping Beauty in Leeds in December 1992.
 Huggett and Loda married in January 1993 and returned to Australia in November that same year.